PlatinumBaboon/UFCFightPrediction/README.md

 e.g if fighter1 has a higher score in a stat (fighter1num - fighter2num)/(fighter1num + fighter2num) * Weight

-Weight is calculated by (totalnumber of winners who had a higher stat)/ (Total amount of combined Stats)
+Weight is calculated by (total number of winners who had a higher stat)/ (Total number of fights)

 tweaks will be made for combined higher stats to try and get better results

+# Time complexity for